evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 ### Goals of Competition

-1. Connect motivated WEC developers with industry leaders and researchers at the MASK Basin Workshop
+1. Connect motivated WEC developers with industry leaders and researchers
 2. Extend on content from the 2019 PMEC workshop (video below of PMEC Workshop)
 3.